Mvalentino92/JAVA/README.md

 Linear Algebra functions, as well as scripts from my class.

 ## Linear_Algebra:
 **EigenValues.java:** Finds all the eigenvalues of a matrix within certain constraints.
-The constraints are as follows
+The *constraints* are as follows:
 1. Cannot compute complex or imaginary eigenvalues
 2. The minimum and maximum eigenvalues in absolute value cannot have positive or negative counterpart.
 3. Any eigenvalues cannot be within 1e-4 of eachother in value.